aws-samples/aws-serverless-face-recognition-sentiment-analysis-on-twitter/README.md

 In this Serverless app we show a rank of the happiest, saddest among other emotions [Amazon Rekognition](https://aws.amazon.com/rekognition/) can detect from tweets that have the word "selfie" in it.
 The app relies on lambda functions that extract, process, store and report the information from the picture.
 It is important to note that Twitter is a public platform that does not moderate photos uploaded by its users.
 This demo uses the AWS Reckognition moderation feature, but occasionally inappropriate photos can appear. **Use at your own discretion**

-The Amazon S3 bucket of this solution creates contains two [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) for the folders where the reports and records files are stored, which expire the files 7 days after of its creation.
-Similarly, the dynamoDb table that records all the images processed, expires the records after 7 days of its creation.
+The Amazon S3 bucket of this solution creates contains two [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) for the folders where the reports and records files are stored, which expire the files 2 days after of its creation.
+Similarly, the dynamoDb table that records all the images processed, expires the records after 2 days of its creation.

 Below is the diagram for a depiction of the complete architecture.

 <img src="images/twitter-rekognition.png" alt="architecture" width="800"/>

 The solution also leverage the [Embedded Metric Format](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html) to create metrics for number of tweets that are being processed, number of images moderated and number of faces identified and processed.
 There isn't a direct correlations of numbers of tweets and faces processed as not all tweets' images have people, some images are moderated.
-In some cases one photo can contain more than 10 faces, so it is really impredictable.
+In some cases one photo can contain more than 10 faces, which makes it impredictable.

 <img src="images/twitter-dashboard.png" alt="custommetric" width="800"/>